Herbertkartel/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-A function that checks for lower case characters
+A function that checks for lowercase characters